 Minty Pearls Dental Clinic covers all aspects of dentistry to ensure first-class dental health.
-Based in Croydon, London, we excel in providing dental services, such as root canal treatment, so you can enjoy clean and healthy teeth all year round.
+Based in Streatham Croydon, we excel in providing dental services, such as root canal treatment, so you can enjoy clean and healthy teeth all year round.

 Sometimes the nerve or blood supply to the tooth may have a problem, and this will affect the general health of the tooth.
 A root canal treatment is a procedure that rectifies this problem and returns the tooth to its original condition.
 This procedure is a little more complex than a standard extraction, but our well-experienced dentists ensure they take the time to perfect every patient’s treatment.